imzbf/md-editor-rt/README.md

 ### Upload picture

-> Tips：When you paste and upload GIF，it will upload a static picture.
+> Tips：When you paste and upload GIF, it will upload a static picture.
 So you should upload it by file system!

 ```js
 async onUploadImg(files: FileList, callback: (urls: string[]) => void) {